 Every organization has its own strategy to secure Active Directory using an AD audit, but the most helpful and commonly used practices are:

 Apart from an AD audit, you can also leverage privileged access management (PAM) practices to enhance the security of your Active Directory environment.
 Let’s take a closer look at what PAM is and what benefits it brings to your AD security.

 Privileged access management (PAM) is a comprehensive cybersecurity strategy that aims to control, monitor, audit, and secure all human and non-human privileged identities and activities across an enterprise IT environment.

 Establishing robust privileged access management is a must to secure an organization’s data and systems as well as to eliminate various AD-related risks.
 First of all, this is true because AD itself is managed by privileged accounts.
 And if these accounts get abused, malicious actors can take advantage of access privileges assigned to them.

-System administrators often center PAM solutions around an organization’s Active Directory environment as a way of delegating privileged access from a centralized monitored location.
+System administrators often center privileged access management solutions around an organization’s Active Directory environment as a way of delegating privileged access from a centralized monitored location.